The facts about the new Alabama Marriage Law

 The new law in Alabama means the following:

-1. Any couple from any U.S. state or foreign country may be married by Alabama.
-There are NO requirements for residency or citizenship in either Alabama or the United States.
+1. Any couple from any U.S. state or foreign country may be married within Alabama.
+There are NO requirements for residency in Alabama or that a ceremony be held in Alabama.

-3. The marriage is legal on the day the last person’s signature is notarized on the Marriage Certificate.
-Therefore, it is best to ensure your Minister or Officiant is a Notary Public!
+2. The marriage is legal on the day the last person’s signature is notarized on the Marriage Certificate.
+Therefore, it is best to ensure your Minister or Officiant is an Alabama Notary Public!

 For Bama Weddings Clients, this means:

-2. It is best to let us handle your paperwork for you.
+It is best to let us handle your paperwork for you.
 We have extensive experience and guarantee it will not be rejected due to form.
-(Stress Free Package).
 (Obviously, we cannot guarantee that the information you provide us is accurate.
 For example: If you say your mother’s middle name is “Bob”, we take your word for it.)

 Copyright © 2017 Bama Weddings.
 LLC - All Rights Reserved.
 Wedding Minister for Gulf Shores, Orange Beach, Foley, or Fort Morgan, Alabama and Perdido Key, Florida.